Xiaoyu-Cil/emotion_detection/README.md

-# Repository for final project
+# Repository for a text emotion detection project using IBM LLM package